teslamate-org/teslamate/docs/configuration/guides/macro_droid.md

 ### Constraints

 We will not configure any constraints for the Macro we have created.
 When the Constraints screen appears, with **(No Constraints)** being the default setting, simply click the checkmark in the bottom-right hand corner of the screen to finish setting up your macro.

+### Defining the Action

+In case you have made your installation reachable publicly (which makes sense) and have secured it using e.g. a proxy with http basic auth (which you absolutely should, e.g. Docker Traefik works well for that) you need a REST API tool to send the required PUT request to teslamate.
+RESTask works well for that.
+Grab it from the Play Store, install it and then head back to Macrodroid.
+When selecting an Action, choose Locale/Tasker plugin and select RESTask.
+Here you simply provide the URL to your API installation: `https://yourinstallation.bla.blubb.com/api/car/1/logging/resume` Replace the number if you have multiple cars and you wish to select the right one.
+Request type is PUT, enter Basic Auth credentials and you are done.
+Maybe consider raising the timeout a bit if you start your drives in an underground parking garage or areas with poorer cell coverage.

+With all that done you can push the play button at the top to test.
+In the log of Teslamate you should see a 'increasing log frequency' message and RESTask should show a 204 return code.
+If so, everything is well.
+If not, check your settings and the logs of your proxy.

+Macrodoid can have multiple triggers for the same action.
+In addition to Bluetooth you may also select 'opening the Tesla app' as another trigger.
+So when you pre-heat or pre-cool the logging will start as well so you can collect consumption for that as well.